aleaxit/gmpy/docs/mpz.rst

 .. note::
     The use of ``from gmpy2 import *`` is not recommended.
-There are name conflicts that may interfere with other programs.
+There are name conflicts that may interfere with other modules or variable names.

 mpz Methods
 -----------